art-institute-of-chicago/artic.edu/docs/apiModels.md

 These related exhibitions are not necessarily augmented entities.
 This means that the relationship should be directly linked to the API element, not with our database.

-To achieve this we should modify a little how we define our Twill Resource Browsers.
+To achieve this we should modify how we define our Twill Resource Browsers.

-First, Include the trait `HasApiRelations` to the Eloquent side model and then define the relationship like this:
+First, include the trait `HasApiRelations` to the Eloquent side model and then define the relationship like this:

 ```php
 public function exhibitions()